uweseimet/atari_public/README.md

 - MAGTOROM - Protects the MagiC multitasking operating system code against write access, as if it were in ROM.
 The binary is available on https://www.seimet.de/atari/en.
 Also see https://www.stcarchiv.de/stc1994/10/magtorom (German only).

+- MEMWATCH - Memory protection for the TEXT segment.
+Also see https://www.stcarchiv.de/st-computer/1991/12/memwatch (German only).

 - MODULES - Modules for the hard disk driver HDDRIVER, see https://www.hddriver.net/en/modules.html for details and binaries.

 - NF_SCSI - SCSI Driver for Hatari and ARAnyM.
 See https://www.hddriver.net/en/scsidriver.html for details.